When should I upgrade to a triathlon bike?

-A new position is going to take getting used to and there’s no doubt, in terms of feel and handling, that a tri bike is a very different beast to a road bike.
+A new position is going to take getting used to though and there’s no doubt, in terms of feel and handling, that a tri bike is a very different beast to a road bike.

 So it’s important to remember that graduating to a tri bike is not a magic bullet and, although some decent speed gains are possible, there are a few caveats.
+Here is what you need to know…

-Get a bike fit
+Get a good bike fit

 First off, you need to ensure that by switching to a tri bike and an invariably more aggressive position, you’re not shipping a load of watts.
-Losing a few watts can easily be offset by aerodynamic gains but not if you’ve sacrificed a bucket-load.
+Losing a few watts can easily be offset by aerodynamic gains, but not if you’ve sacrificed a bucket-load.

-I’d strongly advise factoring in a physio-led bike fit into your budget to ensure that your initial position is efficient, sustainable and not unrealistically aggressive.
+I’d strongly advise factoring in a physio-led bike fit into your budget to ensure that your initial position is efficient, sustainable, and not unrealistically aggressive.

 Spend time in the aero position

 This may be some dedicated strength and flexibility work given to you by the physio who did your fit, but it’ll also mean simply spending time in that position.
+There’s no short-cut.

 It’s why spring-time can be a good time to make the switch, as you can bolt your triathlon bike to the turbo trainer and give your body plenty of adaptation time.

-Get out and ride it
+Get out and ride

 Third, get out and ride the thing on the roads for real.
 Far too many triathletes hang their race bike on the wall like some kind of work of art, only getting it down for races and the odd pre-race ride, and do most of their training on their road bike.

-This is insanity – you can’t hope to race a bike to its and your potential unless riding it is second nature to you.
+This is insanity – you can’t hope to race a bike to its (and your) potential unless riding it is second nature to you.

 Buy a set of training wheels for it and do as much of your training on it as you possibly can.
 This means hilly rides, flat rides and yes, even wet rides!
 Don’t be that triathlete who looks like Bambi on ice on their race bike!